13588112254/littlefs/DESIGN.md

 blocks each traversal.

-Looking at existing designs, some PC filesystems that use a similar "drop it on the floor" strategy actually store a bitmap of the entire storage in RAM.
+Looking at existing designs, some PC filesystems that use a similar "drop it on the floor" strategy actually store a bitmap of the entire storage in [RAM][ram].
 This works well because bitmaps are surprisingly compact.
 We can't use the same strategy here, as it violates our constant RAM requirement, but we may be able to modify the idea into a workable solution.

 The block allocator in littlefs is a compromise between a disk-sized bitmap and a brute force traversal.
 Instead of a bitmap the size of storage, we keep track